 Before talking about ways to reduce the costs associated with CNC operations, it’s important to know how they incur.
 So, what are the things that directly affect the costs associated with any CNC operation?
 Primarily, it has got to do with the material, machining time, labor, and post-processing you might need.

 1 – Material

 This is a vital variable that machinists think about while estimating costs.
-As CNC machining is subtractive process, which means that it will in general utilize more material than what will be on the deliverable.
+As CNC machining is subtractive, it will generally utilize more material than what will be on the deliverable.

 Machinists purchase these materials in large bulks and work out the costs per block.
 The two sorts of materials utilized for the most part in CNC machining are metals and plastics.

 Another important factor in material costs is wastage.
 Machining processes create a lot of waste that you can’t use directly.
 All that waste also affects the overall costs, especially when you are dealing with more expensive materials.